 In 1946, he was elected mayor, where he ruled like an unhinged European king with porphyria.

-Cas being Cas, he was reelected to the council where he earned national attention in 1956 when Life Magazine published a photo of Cas preparing to punch fellow city councilman J.S.
+Cas being Cas, he was re-elected to the council.
+He earned national attention in 1956 when Life Magazine published a photo of Cas preparing to punch fellow city councilman J.S.
 Cooper in a debate over property assessments.

-Not content to leave his argument in council chambers, Walker began publishing a newsletter, The Watchdog, in which he ranted and railed and flirted with libel.
+Not content to leave his argument in council chambers, Walker began publishing a newsletter called The Watchdog.
+From there, he ranted and railed and flirted with libel.

-In his time on council, he opposed fluoridation of the city’s water supply and successfully undermined an attempt to consolidate Knoxville City and Knox County government.
+In his time on council, he opposed fluoridation of the city’s water supply.
+And he also successfully undermined an attempt to consolidate Knoxville City and Knox County government.

 Walker died in 1998 at the age of 96.
 It’s often said that any East Tennessean born before 1985 has a couple of good Cas Walker stories.